-- 35.5.The position of a Co-chair of the Committee becomes vacant when the Member concerned: - (i) resigns from the Committee by giving notice in writing to the Business Committee: - (ii) is removed from the Committee by a resolution of the Senedd: - (iii) is elected chair of another committee: - (iv) ceases to be a Member; - (v) joins or leaves a political group. - 35.6.A vacancy in one Co-chair position does not create a vacancy in the other Co-chair's position.
+- 35.5.
+The position of a Co-chair of the Committee becomes vacant when the Member concerned: - (i) resigns from the Committee by giving notice in writing to the Business Committee; - (ii) is removed from the Committee by a resolution of the Senedd; - (iii) is elected chair of another committee; - (iv) ceases to be a Member; - (\vee) joins or leaves a political group. - 35.6.
+A vacancy in one Co-chair position does not create a vacancy in the other Co-chair's position. - 35.7.
+Where the position of a Co-chair becomes vacant, the Business Committee must first invite the political group from which that Cochair was appointed to nominate a replacement.
+If a nomination is received within five working days (not counting working days in a nonsitting week), the Business Committee must table a motion under Standing Order 17.3 proposing the appointment of that new Co-chair.